LFabbri23/LFabbri23/README.md

-- 👋 Hi, I’m Lucca Fabbri
+- 👋 Hi, I’m Lucca Fabbri.
-- 👨‍🎓 I’m studying economics (almost finnish it)
+- 👨‍🎓 I’m studying economics (almost finnish it).
-- 👀 I’m interested in python, R and Latex
+- 👀 I’m interested in python, R and Latex.
 - 🌱 I’m currently learning Latex and R.
 - 📫 How to reach me: luccafabbri01@gmail.com